sahilbambarkar/Image_finder/README.md

 ## How to use the Project

-1. Download or clone the repository `git clone https://github.com/Ayushparikh-code/Web-dev-mini-projects.git`
+1. Download or clone the repository
 2. Go to the directory
 3. Open the terminal, and type `npm start`
 4. After application opens, there are two search input, one is asking for image title and second one is for number of images.